Man who drove car into police at UK parliament guilty of attempted murder

 “It was only quick reactions and good luck that stopped Salih Khater killing anyone,” said Jenny Hopkins from the Crown Prosecution Service (CPS).

-She said his driving was so precise that it had been hard for skilled accident investigators to replicate the maneuver.
+She said his driving was so precise that it had been hard for skilled accident investigators to replicate the manoeuvre.

 “Whatever his motives, this was not an accident.
 It was a deliberate attempt to kill and maim as many people as possible,” Hopkins said in a statement.

-London’s Old Bailey court heard that Khater had traveled to the capital from Birmingham, central England, in the early hours of Aug.
+London’s Old Bailey court heard that Khater had travelled to the capital from Birmingham, central England, in the early hours of Aug.
 14 and then carried out reconnaissance of the area.

 Prosecutors from the CPS counter-terrorism division said it was reasonable to assume Khater had a terrorism motive because of the site of the incident and previous attacks.